Can Dogs Eat Cinnamon? Nutrition Guide

 3. One teaspoon or less added directly to their food

-Can Dogs Be Allergic to Cinnamon Powder?
+Are Dogs Allergic to Cinnamon?

 Most dogs are not allergic to ground cinnamon.
 But that doesn't mean the allergy doesn't exist.
 If you notice any allergy symptoms after your dog eats cinnamon, contact your vet immediately.